Track trades in Google Sheets or Excel

 Trading and the rise of online brokers

-Fast forward today, with the advent of the Internet, individuals and professionals can trade any kinds of supports online:
+Fast forward to today, with the advent of internet, individuals and professionals can trade any kinds of supports online:

 - Stock and bond market trading on NASDAQ, Dow Jones, etc.

 - Forex market trading (Foreign currency exchange): Euro - US dollar (EURUSD), British Pound - US Dollar (GPBUSD), Bitcoin - US Dollar (BTCUSD) etc.

 - Binary options trading such as trading on Indices, Jobless Claims, FED Funds Rate, Non Farm Payroll, Copper, Corn, Crude Oil, Gold, Natural Gas, Soybeans and Silver etc. Binary options have had a bad reputations for years because of their ease to start with for a beginner trader combined with and the many related scams.
 And indeed there has been (and still are) many scams flying around.
 But it is also possible to try to get some winnings out if you invest some effort in understanding what binary options are and how to profile your expected returns to avoid getting scammed.

 Note: we are not affiliated in any way with these platforms, nor do we have experience in trading using those platforms.
 Trading involves financial risk and may not be appropriate for everybody.
 Never trade more than you can afford to lose.
 You've been warned!

 Most of online brokers offer to track your trade history directly in their app.
 However, many brokers restrict the extent of data analyses in some ways: some restrict the history retention period, some others have very poor analyses and charting tools and some restrict trade details when downloading your trading history.

 Also, if you are trading using different brokers, you may want to be able to track all information and consolidate all your trades in a single dashboard.